Skip to Main Content

 • Indirect

 The direct Coombs test is used to detect antibodies that are stuck to the surface of red blood cells.
-Many diseases and drugs can cause this to happen.
+Many diseases and medicines can cause this to happen.
 These antibodies sometimes destroy red blood cells and cause anemia.
 Your health care provider may recommend this test if you have signs or symptoms of anemia or jaundice (yellowing of the skin or eyes).

-The indirect Coombs test looks for antibodies that are floating in the blood.
+The indirect Coombs test looks for antibodies that are in the blood.
 These antibodies could act against certain red blood cells.
 This test is most often done to determine if you may have a reaction to a blood transfusion.

 Normal Results